Cape Town is a beautiful contradiction

 Officially discovered by the Dutch in the 1600s (though of course indigenous people were living here for much, much longer), the city was first a Dutch colony and a convenient pit stop for the spice traders en route to the east.
 Later we came under British rule.
 Independence came after that and as has been well documented – democracy, after a long period of Apartheid based politics.
 A visit to The Castle of Good Hope will give you a good idea of how far our city by the sea has come.

-The chequered past of the Mother City, as she’s known, has resulted in a fascinating melting pot - seen in our citizens who range from European descendants to members of various indigenous black groups and those of mixed race who are descendants of slaves.
+The chequered past of the Mother City, as she’s known, has resulted in a fascinating melting pot - seen in the citizens who range from European descendants to members of various indigenous groups and those who are descendants of slaves.
 The result is a melange of language, food and culture that is utterly fascinating and makes for a unique experience for any visitor.
-I’d also recommend Cape Town Township Tours for a better understanding of how a large majority of the city’s residents live.
+We recommend a visit to Cape Town Township Tours for a better understanding of how a large majority of the city’s residents live.

 A cultural melange awaits